Gregg Jarrett and Adam Carrington - June 27th, Hour 3

 We can go through these hard times, hopefully learn from them once and for all, not go back to the stupidity.

-All right, that's gonna wrap things up for today.
+All right, that's going to wrap things up for today.

-Uh, this this Supreme Court case that came out today about the football coach, six three decision in his favor, praying, you know, on the football field by himself.
+This Supreme Court case that came out today about the football coach, 6-3 decision in his favor, praying on the football field by himself, really was a strong win for religious liberty.

-Uh, the coach will join us, the lawyer for the coach will join us as well.
+The lawyer for the coach will join us as well.

-Now, Congresswoman Flores will also be with us with Laura Trump uh as she was getting sworn into Congress.
+Now, Congresswoman Flores will also be with us with Laura Trump as she was getting sworn into Congress.

-You see the tape, Nancy Pelosi literally elbows the kid out of the way.
+You see the tape, Nancy Pelosi, literally elbows the kid out of the way.

 I'm like, oh my gosh.

-Uh, it's gone pretty viral, so we'll we'll check in on that case.
+So we'll check in on that case.

-Um, we have a fellow Fox colleague of mine, his little brother was killed in Chicago this weekend, and a five-month-old baby shot and killed this weekend in Chicago.
+And a five-month-old baby shot and killed this weekend in Chicago.

-And nobody's ever lifts a finger.
+And nobody ever lifts a finger.

-Set your DVR, Hannity Tonight, 9 Eastern on Fox.
+Sight your DVR, Hannity Tonight, 9 Eastern on Fox.

 We'll see you then back here tomorrow.